deanrp2/MicroControl/README.md

 in the `wts` variable.
 Results will be logged in the file given in the `histname` variable.
 To visualize the results, the hist_plot.py file is given.
 The outputs should be specified in the `fnames` variable.
 The datasets used to generate the histograms shown in the paper are included in the repository in the log directory.
+Generating these histograms is computationally expensive, the script can be terminated when enough samples are written to the output file.

 ## ALGORITHM PARAMETER OPTIMIZATION
 In order to see the results from the parameter optimization routine used in the manuscript,